Ebiroll/beer_tracker/RAK811-Tracker/Readme.md

     [Debug]: ACC X:FF00 Y:0000 Z:FF00
     GpsGetLatestGpsPositionDouble ret = 0

+# Free pins

+All these pins are brought out to the 10 pin headers on one side or the other.
+All are GPIO.
+All are 5V tolerant.
+PB12 and PA1 are also ADC inputs

+PB12 1 available
+PA8 4 available
+PB3 8 available
+PB5 9 available
+PB2 6 available
+PA1 7 available

+PA15 is used to control power to the GPS.

 ## Qemu
 I have made a simple qemu board emulation and its possible to start and run in qemu, Read more here [running in qemu](./QEMU.md)